Crab Cove Alameda: Beach + Tide Pools for Little Kids - 510 Families

 What’s so special about Crab Cove?

-Crab Cove is a super kid-friendly area of the Alameda coastline that is set back from the main beach (Crown Beach) and offers the fun of a beach combined with the excitement of natural exploration.
+Crab Cove is a super kid-friendly area of the Alameda coastline, set back from the main beach (Crown Beach), that offers the fun of a beach combined with the excitement of natural exploration.
 Because Crab Cove is an estuary in which plants and animals are strictly protected, all forms of collecting are forbidden, so no bait or food organisms can be taken.
 But you can still bring shovels and sand toys and even look for sea glass.
 There’s really so much to see, from birds, crabs, fish and more!
 For the most fun, come at low tide when the beach is huge and the birds are aplenty.
 Kids can venture far out into the Bay in the ooey-gooey sand to search, explore and experience the Cove’s unique biodiversity.

 Toddler at beach